 It is exciting to be part of the digital revolution of health, creating an innovative health app that combines dietary coaching, motivation and psychology for health outcomes.
 We’re at a point where digital health could meet the needs of millions of people more affordably and effectively than the old model of care.

-If you could choose one word to describe your experience at The Cass, what would it be?
+If you could choose one word to describe your experience at our School of Art, Architecture and Design, what would it be?

 What’s next in your career?
-How do you think your time at The Cass is helping you achieve this?
+How do you think your time at London Met is helping you achieve this?

 I’m currently working with a great team of international designers, developers and dietitians on IBS Coach.
 Part of my job is to understand what people suffering from IBS would like in a treatment programme, and then translate their desires and unmet needs into product features that are supported by clinical evidence.

-Over the years, my London Met tutor Chris Emmett (Head of Design at The Cass) has supported me by helping make academic connections with course leaders and tutors in the University who might be able to support my projects.
+Over the years, my London Met tutor Chris Emmett (Head of Design at the School of Art, Architecture and Design) has supported me by helping make academic connections with course leaders and tutors in the University who might be able to support my projects.
 The library has also been a great resource post-degree.

 Do you have any tips for graduating students and how they can make a success of their lives?